50% off Premium Yearly

 Fair Isaac Corp. is a American stock, trading under the symbol FICO (previously FICO-N on Stockchase) on the New York Stock Exchange (FICO).
 It is usually referred to as NYSE:FICO or FICO

 In the last year, 4 stock analysts issued a Buy, Sell, or Hold rating on FICO (previously FICO-N on Stockchase).
 2 analysts recommended to BUY and 2 analysts recommended to SELL the stock.
-The latest stock analyst rating is BUY.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for Fair Isaac Corp..

 Earnings reports or recent company news can cause the stock price to drop.
 Read stock experts' recommendations for Fair Isaac Corp..